Cantaloupe (NASDAQ:CTLP) Issues Earnings Results

-Cantaloupe (NASDAQ:CTLP – Get Free Report) posted its quarterly earnings data on Wednesday.
+Cantaloupe (NASDAQ:CTLP – Get Free Report) posted its earnings results on Wednesday.
 The technology company reported $0.04 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.06 by ($0.02), MarketWatch Earnings reports.
-Cantaloupe had a return on equity of 0.41% and a net margin of 0.26%.
-The firm had revenue of $64.17 million during the quarter, compared to the consensus estimate of $63.37 million.
-During the same quarter last year, the company posted ($0.03) EPS.
+Cantaloupe had a net margin of 0.26% and a return on equity of 0.41%.
+The company had revenue of $64.17 million during the quarter, compared to analyst estimates of $63.37 million.
+During the same quarter last year, the business posted ($0.03) EPS.
 Cantaloupe updated its FY 2024 guidance to EPS.

 About Cantaloupe